ihornak/Stochastic-model-of-T-cell-repositioning-two-IS/README.md

 ## Build process

 CMake is our build system.
 You most likely need to configure the build according to your system specifics.
-Basic can be done by placing both folders in the build directory.
+Basic build can be done by placing both folders in the build directory.

 \$ cd build_directory <br />
 \$ cmake two_IS_source_code/ -DCMAKE_BUILD_TYPE="" . <br />